Sean Reynolds (soccer)

-Sean Reynolds (born 11 April 1990) is an American soccer player.
+Sean Reynolds (born 11 April 1990) is an American soccer player who currently an assistant manager for St. Louis City 2.

 Early life

 Personal

 Reynolds was born in Fort Walton Beach, Florida and attended Fort Walton Beach High School.

 College and Youth

 Reynolds played four years of college soccer at the University of West Florida between 2008 and 2011.
 He was twice named to the Gulf South Conference All-Conference team and earned the conference Player of the year award during his Senior season.
 He would lead the Argonauts to the championship game of the conference tournament where they would fall to Christian Brothers University in a penalty shoot-out.

 Reynolds would also play amateur soccer in the PDL for the Baton Rouge Capitals, Thunder Bay Chill, and Orlando City U-23 squads in 2009, 2011, and 2010 respectively.